The Department of Music offers a Bachelor of Music degree with concentrations in performance

 music industry to students across Towson University.
 All music majors and the minor

 in music are screened, requiring an audition for entry.

 Why study music at Towson University?

-Small classes taught by faculty recognized regionally for their musical talent give you a real opportunity to interact with your instructors and fellow classmates.
+Small classes, taught by faculty recognized regionally and internationally for their musical talent and research contributions,

 Towson University’s Center for the Arts features many state-of-the-art facilities, including smart classrooms, a recording studio, a keyboard lab, practice rooms, computer labs, the Harold J. Kaplan Concert Hall,

 and a 160-seat Recital Hall.

 Students who audition in January and February are eligible for Department of Music

 scholarship consideration, which for freshmen provide four years of support and for